confluentinc/ksql/docs/developer-guide/create-a-table.md

 The following example creates a table that has four columns from the `users` topic: `registertime`, `userid`, `gender`, and `regionid`.
 The `userid` column is the primary key of the table.
-This means it is loaded from the Kafka message key.
+This means that it's loaded from the {{ site.ak }} message key.
 Primary key columns can not be `NULL`.

 ksqlDB can't infer the topic value's data format, so you must provide the